rastersoft/autovala/wiki/autovala-rules.7.md

 * All **.vala** and **.c** files in the **src/** folder belong to a binary called like the project name.
 Vala files will be scanned to determine the packages needed to compile them.
 The **.vala** and **.c** files in the subfolders are also added, unless there is another binary or library that already posesses that folder

+* All folders that contains a **.h** file inside the **src/** folder will be added to the list of folders where to search for include files in that project.

 * All **.vala** and **.c** files in a folder posessed by a binary or library belong to it.
 Vala files will be scanned to determine the packages needed to compile them.
 The **.vala** and **.c** files in the subfolders are also added, unless there is another binary or library that already posesses that folder

+* All folders that contains a **.h** file inside a folder posessed by a binary or library will be added to the list of folders where to search for include files in that project.

 * All **.vala** files in a folder called **unitests**, in the root of each binary or library path, will be considered unitary tests for that binary or library.